NeptuneHub/AudioMuse-AI-MusicServer/README.md

 </p>

-Music Server built on the Open Subsonic API, designed to showcase AudioMuse-AI's advanced sonic analysis capabilities.
+Music Server built on the Open Subsonic API to showcases AudioMuse-AI’s advanced music intelligence capabilities.
+This is not your typical music server.
+It’s a new way to explore, understand, and rediscover your music library.

 **The full list or AudioMuse-AI related repository are:**
   > * [AudioMuse-AI](https://github.com/NeptuneHub/AudioMuse-AI): the core application, it run Flask and Worker containers to actually run all the feature;